bdellaterra/.dotfiles/README.md

 Brian Dellaterra's personal dotfiles
 ====================================

+- Clone to ~/.dotfiles
-Install GNU stow and use it to manage dotfile symlinks in home dir
+- Install GNU stow
+- Use it to setup dotfile symlinks in home dir

 Example:
 --------